Western Baseball League

 The Western Baseball League was an independent baseball league based in the Western United States and Western Canada.
 Its member teams were not associated with any Major League Baseball teams.
 It operated from 1995 to 2002.

-The league was founded in 1994 by Portland, Oregon, businessman Bruce L. Engel.
-It began play in 1995, with the following teams:
+The league was founded in 1994 by Portland, Oregon businessman Bruce L. Engel.
+He had promoted an independent league with a team in Portland since at least 1989.
+He had also tried to buy the Seattle Mariners in 1987.

+The league began play in 1995, with the following teams: